ebsco/curriculum_builder/README.md

 *Current Version: 2.1.1 (Sep 2015)*

-*<span style="color:red">If you choose to host Curriculum Builder yourself, please note that EBSCO Support cannot provide assistance with the hosting and troubleshooting of your tool.
-If you notice errors with the code, please let us know, but installing this tool locally means you assume all responsibility for the tool.</span>*
+*If you choose to host Curriculum Builder yourself, please note that EBSCO Support cannot provide assistance with the hosting and troubleshooting of your tool.
+If you notice errors with the code, please let us know, but installing this tool locally means you assume all responsibility for the tool.*

 Thank you for downloading the EDS Reading List Tool.
 This plugin is an LTI Tool Provider 1.0 (http://www.imsglobal.org/toolsinteroperability2.cfm), and is compatible with any learning management system that is LTI-compliant.
 A list of compliant LMS's (including Moodle, Blackboard, Canvas, and Desire2Learn) can be found here: http://developers.imsglobal.org/catalog.html